USC-ACTLab/MultiRobotArt/mra-control/README.md

 # `mra-control` - Web UI for Robot Block Programming

+## Project Description Page

+Coming with some nice images and description soon...

 ## Running Locally

 To run the project, you should just need to do the following: